seanpue/graphtransliterator/paper/paper.md

 possibilities, especially in machine translation [@prabhakar2018machine] and named-entity recognition [@chen2018report; @merhav-ash-2018-design].

-``Graph Transliterator`` is a Python package that makes this process more accessible by using a standardized method for encoding rules for transliteration.
+``Graph Transliterator`` is a Python package and command-line program that makes this process more accessible by using a standardized method for encoding rules for transliteration.
 It lets those rules be entered in an "easy reading" YAML format [@YAMLAintMarkup] or directly, using standard Python data types.
+It also includes bundled transliterators that are rigorously tested and to which users can contribute.
 It differs from other rule-based software [@GeneralTransformsICUa] designed for handling transliteration in two primary ways.
-First, other software works directly on an input string, performing operations based on matches of particular characters.
-``Graph Transliterator`` instead tokenizes the input into user-defined transliteration token types.
+First, other software works directly on an input string, performing operations based on matches of particular characters. ``Graph Transliterator`` instead tokenizes the input into user-defined transliteration token types.
 Then it applies transliteration rules defined for those token types, rather than matching and manipulating the original characters of the input string.
 Second, other software requires a defined sequence of transliteration operations. ``Graph Transliterator`` instead automatically orders its transliteration rules so that the rule involving the largest number of tokens is applied first.

 Each instance of ``Graph Transliterator`` is parameterized by the acceptable token types of the input string as well as by transliteration rules.
 The